The statement

 Unboxing works the other direction.

-inside a wrapper object is automatically extracted
+The int inside a wrapper object is automatically extracted

-if an expression requires an int
+if an expression requires an int.

 The following